 Cost of Teen Parenting

 Exposed is our college program, where we address the college “hook-up” culture.
 This program aims to expose the lies media has taught young adults about sex and how to combat the cultural pressure of engaging in it.
 The program also looks at the potential consequences faced by sexually active adults and the choices surrounding an unplanned pregnancy.
-This program can be presented in settings such as: club meetings, Sororities, or Chapel.
+This program can be presented in settings such as: club meetings, fraternities/sororities, chapel meetings, or college-aged groups.